webdevelopers-eu/zolinga-cms/README.md

 # Zolinga CMS

-Note: This is a fresh module and may need additional testing.
-Please report any issues you find.

 ## Introduction

 Zolinga CMS is a PHP database-less content management system that is designed to be easy to use and easy to extend.